Tesla Roadster

 Remove the old battery

-Disconnect both plus and minus wire.
+Disconnect both the plus and minus wires.

 Both will be crimped onto the battery extension cable later.